mloftis/docker-elixir/README.md

 Normal fat image builds now pulling in OpenCL ICD and pocl.
 These packages do not appear to exist in alpine (and we've never used alpine anyway) (20190721)

+Builds for 1.19 coming up (20251228)
+Planning on bumping latest to 1.18 soon.

 Latest has been moved to 1.17!
 (20241126)

 Stopped building 1.4 through 1.7, 1.8-alpine.
 (20211010)